davideolgiati/stabl/README.md

 A DNF wrapper to selectively choose what packages to upgrade

 # v0.0.2
+- add method to download only rpms
+- add method to inspect installed pkgs
+- add method to inspect downloaded pkgs
 - errors on wrong dnf entry format
 - errors on subprocess error